University of Massachusetts - Computer Science

 Computer Science and Mathematics are intimately related, and the substantial mathematical requirements of the computer science undergraduate program reflect this important relationship.
 Not surprisingly, it's quite easy for computer science majors to complete a mathematics minor as well.
 Note that the mathematics minor and major are administered by the Mathematics department.
 This page is advisory only -- only the Mathematics department can make definitive statements about their requirements.

-MATH 300, CMPSCI 250, AND MATH 455
+MATH 300, COMPSCI 250, AND MATH 455

 Double Majoring in Computer Science and Mathematics

-Double majoring in computer science and mathematics is an important and relatively easy option for computer science students.
+Double majoring in computer science and mathematics is an important option for computer science students.
 This is an especially valuable course of study for students who are considering graduate education in computing or applied mathematics.
 The Mathematics department has a variety of concentrations for Mathematics majors, each with its own requirements.
 Some of these, especially the Mathematical Computing Concentration, allow computer science courses to be used to meet some requirements.
 Interested students should consult with the Mathematics department for details, but note in particular: